NOC-OI/python-intro-schools/_episodes/03-matplotlib.md

 > ## Importing libraries with shortcuts
 >
-> In this lesson we use the `import matplotlib.pyplot`
+> So far we use have used the code `import matplotlib.pyplot`
 > [syntax]({{ page.root }}/reference.html#syntax)
 > to import the `pyplot` module of `matplotlib`.
-However, shortcuts such as
+An alternative method for importing is to use
-> `import matplotlib.pyplot as plt` are frequently used.
+> `import matplotlib.pyplot as plt`.
 > Importing `pyplot` this way means that after the initial import, rather than writing
 > `matplotlib.pyplot.plot(...)`, you can now write `plt.plot(...)`.
 > Another common convention is to use the shortcut `import numpy as np` when importing the